raveenaaa/Pipeline/README.md

 - Copy over the artifacts from the ansible server onto the deployment server
 - Restart the webserver
 - To browser the deployed projects, visit `<ip>` for checbox.io and `<ip>:8080/iTrust2` for iTrust

+`ansible.cfg` takes time to take effect and hence only the second attempt to run the deploy command works.

 #### Task 3 - Implement canary analysis (checkbox.io preview microservice)